-There is no defined contact for individual police forces; Section 2.2 includes advice on how to approach and identify contacts within individual police forces.
+There is not a defined contact for individual police forces; section 2.2 includes advice on how to approach and identify contacts within individual police forces.

-Information-sharing procedures will differ between local police forces.
-A general overview of processes that appear to be common to most police forces is covered in Section 2 of this report.
+Information sharing procedures will differ between Local police forces.
+A general overview of processes that appear to be common to most police forces is covered in section 2 of this report.

-As per Section 2, LPD is typically shared with evaluators using the Trusted Research Environment model for which ISO accreditation is usually required.
+As per section 2, local police data is typically shared with evaluators using Trusted Research Environment model for which ISO accreditation is usually required.

-Case study: Manchester Metropolitan University Greater Manchester Police randomised controlled trial of hotspot policing
+Case Study: Manchester Metropolitan University (MMU) Greater Manchester Police